theguyonthesky/Pomodoro/README.md

 - The timer automatically handles the cycle and updates the interface.

-# Tech stack
+# Tools and Modules Used
-- Python
+Python – main programming language

-- Tkinter – for building the GUI
+tkinter – for building the GUI

-- math – for time calculations
+math – for time and session calculations

 # Files
 - main.py: Main application logic and GUI